xwp/wp-customize-tests/readme.md

-There is a `customize` test group for PHPUnit
+There is already a `customize` test group for PHPUnit in WordPress Core:

 ```
 phpunit --group customize